-- If you are a broker/trader and your products are shipped directly from a foreign supplier to the export buyer without first coming to the US or Canada, they are not eligible for the US or Canada equivalence arrangements with the EU, UK, Switzerland, Japan, Korea or Taiwan.
-These terms of these arrangements require that the products have final processing or packaging in the US or Canada prior to export. - If your operation is located in Mexico and shipping directly to the EU, UK, Switzerland, Japan, Korea, or Taiwan, you are not eligible to enroll in the CCOF Global Market Access program for these markets.
+- If your operation is located in Mexico and shipping directly to the EU, UK, Switzerland, Japan, Korea, or Taiwan, you are not eligible to enroll in the CCOF Global Market Access program for these markets.
 Mexico does not have equivalence arrangements with these markets and the US equivalences only apply to operations located in the United States.
-You must apply for certification to these standards with an accredited certifier. - If your operation is located in Mexico and you export to Canada, CCOF reviews your products to the US/Canada equivalence arrangement under the GMA program.
-Currently, the CCOF GMA program does not include the Canada/Mexico Organic Equivalency Arrangement (CMOEA) as CCOF certifies organic products in Mexico with full compliance to both USDA NOP and LPO regulations.
+You must apply for certification to these standards with an accredited certifier. - If your operation is located in Mexico and you export to Canada, CCOF will review your products to the US/Canada equivalence arrangement under the GMA program.
+The CCOF GMA program does not include the Canada Mexico Organic Equivalency Arrangement (CMOEA) at this time. - If your operations is located in Canada and you are interested in exporting products to Mexico, please contact export@ccof.org - If your operation is located in Mexico, you need to enroll in the Mexico Compliance program. - If your operation is located in the United States and you are shipping directly to Mexico, you need to enroll in the Mexico Compliance program.